Getting Involved on Campus

 You may also check with your academic advisor for suggestions on opportunities that might be right for you.
 Finally, start thinking about doing undergraduate research to gain experience in your field!
 Many colleges and departments have research opportunities for students.
 Check out the Undergraduate Research Office to find opportunities that might be right for you!

 While some study abroad programs require junior or senior standing, most programs can be arranged anytime, starting your first year!
 Study abroad trips can last as little as a week to as long as a year and take place throughout the world.
 The Office of International Affairs suggests you start planning your trip a year in advance of your departure.
-For more information about the variety of study abroad trips available at Ohio State, see the Study Abroad web site.
+For more information about the variety of study abroad trips available at Ohio State, go to oia.osu.edu.

 There are countless ways to get involved at Ohio State—through residence halls, your major, recreational sports, and more than 1,000 clubs and organizations.
-To learn more about specific opportunities at Ohio State, visit the list of registered student organizations and check out the Student Involvement Fair during Welcome Week, where you can visit booths from more than 700 student organizations, campus departments, and community agencies.
+To learn more about specific opportunities at Ohio State, visit the list of registered student organizations and check out the Student Involvement Fair at the beginning of each semester, where you can visit booths from more than 700 student organizations, campus departments and community agencies.

 Columbus offers many different eating and shopping options and lively art and music scenes.
 Take advantage of the opportunities you have living and studying in this smart and fun city: Explore Columbus!